alopezrivera/mpl_plotter/README.md

 |  [array, array]          |  [array, array]           |  2       |  Each `y` has an `x` |
 |  [n*[array]]             |  [n*[array]]              |  n       |  Each `y` has an `x` |

-As to using different plotting functions for different curves:
+#### Plotting functions

-- You can specify a plotting function for each curve in the plot, a custom one for all curves, or not specify any (defaulting to lines).
+You can specify **different plotting functions for each curve in the plot**, a custom one for all curves, or not specify any (defaulting to lines).
 How?
 Read below (or check the code block below that).
-This is nice as it allows to concisely combine lines, scatter plots, and any other of the MPL Plotter plotting classes in a single.
+This is nice as it allows to concisely combine lines, scatter plots, and any other of the MPL Plotter plotting classes .

+#### Other arguments

 As to any and all other arguments:
 - **Singular arguments**: the regular MPL Plotter plotting class arguments.
 Apply to all curves in the plot.